Reunite Mind and Body and Break Your Chains of Slavery

 If you re-establish unity of the two segregated instances you gain direct access to the wisdom of your body, meaning the subtleties of your bodily sensory experiences as well as the physical manifestation of your unconscious mind.
 All of a sudden the unconscious becomes conscious through instantaneous mental interpretation of the embodied unconscious aspects of your mind.

-Reconnect To Your Body
+Reconnect to Your Body

 To heal the friction and segregation and to reunite your body and mind you need to practice two things: